All policies have been approved by the Board of Trustees

-- Parents are required to be at the library fifteen (15) minutes before closing to pick up their children.
-At closing, if unattended children are still in the building, police will be called to take custody of the child.
+- Caregivers are required to be at the library 30 minutes before closing to pick up their children.

 The auditorium and conference room may be reserved for use by Hackensack businesses and local community or non profit organizations for meetings or programs whose aims are educational, cultural and/or civic betterment.
 They may not be used for the buying and selling of goods or services.

 - An organization cannot reserve a room for more than 5 program dates per month, nor on a continuous basis beyond 90 days without reapplying.
 Library meetings and cosponsored library programs will be given first priority.

 - No admission fee may be charged.